emimontesdeoca/Lovis/README.md

 ## About

-Lovis is a web application written in pure ASP.net that makes easier for teams to report issues, bugs, request to other co-workers.
+Lovis is a web application written in pure ASP.net that makes easier for teams to report issues, bugs, request to other developers.
 Just like Github's issue system but in a different way including all kind of email notifications and better security overall.

 ## Contributing